Atomic scale mechanisms controlling the oxidation of polyethylene: a first principles study: Introduction

 In the last decade, the idea of investigating the elementary mechanisms of PE degradation using {\sl ab initio} calculations has emerged.
 Although kinetic constants and activation energies have been generally deduced from experiments by indirectly measuring the concentration of the products and assuming Arrhenius behaviour, there are reactions and processes which are difficult to probe experimentally such as H diffusion, abstraction, or parameters like transition ring size; the corresponding (free) energy barriers can be predicted by first principles calculations\cite{hayes_kinetic_2009,chan_self-abstraction_1998,kysel_dft_2011,oluwoye_oxidation_2015,pfaendtner_quantum_2006,de_sainte_claire_degradation_2009}.
 Especially, calculations have focused on the activation energy of reactions, because it crucially controls kinetic rate constants.
 However, describing PE under realistic conditions from first principles is a difficult endeavour, because of a complex microstructure which cannot be faithfully described by models whose size is limited to few tenths of atoms.
 Most studies focused on single molecular units in gas phase and the search of associated transition states; other atomic environments such as crystalline/amorphous lamell\ae\ of polyolefins and their interfaces have not, or rarely\cite{ceresoli_trapping_2004,unge_space_2013}, been tackled with {\sl ab initio} methods.
 In particular, reaction processes in crystalline PE have been rarely considered, even though carbonyl defects and other species obviously affect the optical and electrical properties by forming shallow and deep traps\cite{ceresoli_trapping_2004,huzayyin_quantum_2010,unge_space_2013,roma_optical_2018}.
-Besides, the formation of defects in PE during radio-oxidation occurs due to the relatively low energy barrier for oxygen permeability, which is of the order of 0.4 eV, diffusing from the surface all the way through the amorphous regions and to crystalline PE\cite{wang_ethylene_1998}.
+Besides, the formation of defects in PE during radio-oxidation occurs due to the relatively low energy barrier for oxygen permeability, which is of the order of 0.4 eV\cite{wang_ethylene_1998}, diffusing from the surface all the way through the amorphous regions; although it is generally assumed that crystalline regions are impermeable to oxygen at room temperature,\cite{Rogers-Comyn} the relationships between crystallinity, density, and oxygen permeation at various conditions are not fully understood\cite{wang_ethylene_1998}.
 Not only the permeability plays a role, but also the pristine concentration of carbonyl groups does, which in commercial PE applications can reach 0.1\%, resulting from the presence of oxygen impurities during polymerization\cite{huzayyin_quantum_2010}.
 It is therefore necessary to advance the atomic scale understanding of relevant chemical reactions through various models approaching crystalline and amorphous regions and to compare them to results for gas phase molecules.
 In this work, guided by the kinetic scheme focusing on the production of ketones through the intermediate hydroperoxide species, we investigate the activation energies by calculating full reaction paths using the climbing image nudged elastic band (CI-NEB)\cite{henkelman_climbing_2000} method.